 Our primary investment objective is to generate current income through debt and equity investments.
 A secondary objective is to generate long-term capital appreciation through such equity and equity-related investments, including warrants, convertible securities and other rights to acquire equity securities.
 Our strategy is to invest primarily in illiquid debt and equity securities issued by lower middle market ("LMM") companies, which generally have annual revenues between \$10 million and \$150 million, and middle market ("Middle Market") companies that are generally larger in size than the LMM companies and have annual revenues typically between \$150 million and \$1.5 billion.
 Our LMM and Middle Market portfolio investments generally range in size from \$1 million to \$15 million.
 We categorize some of our investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments.
 Private Loan investments, often referred to in the debt markets as "club deals," are investments, generally in debt instruments, that we originate on a collaborative basis with other investment funds.
-Private Loan investments portfolio also includes other portfolio ("Other Portfolio") investments primarily consisting of investments managed by third parties, which may differ from the typical profiles for our other types of investments.
+Private Loan investments are typically similar in size, structure, terms and conditions to investments we hold in our LMM portfolio and Middle Market portfolio.
+Our investment portfolio also includes other portfolio ("Other Portfolio") investments primarily consisting of investments managed by third parties, which may differ from the typical profiles for our other types of investments.
 In our Other Portfolio, we may incur indirect fees and expenses in connection with investments managed by third parties, such as investments in other investment companies or private funds.

 The level of new portfolio investment activity fluctuates from period to period based upon our view of the current economic fundamentals, our ability to identify new investment opportunities that meet our investment criteria, and our ability to consummate the identified opportunities.
 The level of new investment activity, and associated interest and fee income, will directly impact future investment income.
 In addition, the level of dividends paid by portfolio companies and the portion of our portfolio debt investments on non-accrual status will directly impact future investment income.
 While we intend to grow our portfolio and our investment income over the long term, our growth and our operating results may be more limited during depressed economic periods.
 However, we intend to appropriately manage our cost structure and liquidity position based on applicable economic conditions and our investment outlook.
 The level of realized gains or losses and unrealized appreciation or depreciation on our investments will also fluctuate depending upon portfolio activity, economic conditions and the performance of our individual portfolio companies.
-The changes in realized gains and losses and unrealized appreciation or depreciation or operating results.
+The changes in realized gains and losses and unrealized appreciation or depreciation could have a material impact on our operating results.